 1. Connection of the request

-Select a connection for your request from available options.
+Select a connection for your request.

 There are three important benefits of selecting a connection for your request: